 Ancient Earthways ~ a 7-day wild plant & animal medicine journey

 Join us on pristine private wildlands for seven days of deep connection to the powerful wild plants and animals of the Cascade mountains.
-Reclaim your relationship to your plant and animal allies, learn the ecological arts of tending the wild landscape, and open yourself to the healing wisdom of the living Earth.
+Reclaim your relationship to your plant and animal allies, learn the ancestral skills of tending the wild landscape, and open yourself to the healing wisdom of the living Earth.

-Journey deeply into the ancient practices of embodied ethnobotany, wild animal tracking and communication, ancestral fiber arts, and deep ecological awareness with a dedicated tribe of earth-loving people in an elegant mountain meadow wilderness camp.
+Journey deeply into the ancient practices of embodied ethnobotany, wild animal tracking & communication, cordage/basketry, and deep ecological awareness with a dedicated group of earth-loving people in an elegant mountain-meadow wilderness camp.

 Gourmet backcountry meals provided (along with a side of your wildcrafted cuisine!)

 Early Bird Deadline - June 15th!
 Deposits are due before this date to reserve your price and spot.